Hivemapper/hivemapper-scout/README.md

 - **Mapbox Access Token:** Necessary for map rendering and geospatial functionalities.
 Obtain it from [Mapbox](https://www.mapbox.com/).
 - **Hivemapper Username:** Your unique username for logging into Hivemapper.
 Visit [Hivemapper Login](https://www.hivemapper.com/login).
 - **Hivemapper API Key:** Essential for authenticating with the Hivemapper API.
 Generate this key on the [Hivemapper Developer Page](https://www.hivemapper.com/developer/map-image-api).
+- **API Credits:** These are required to use Hivemapper APIs.
+Please [contact us](mailto:sales@hivemapper.com) and we will provide you some free credits to get started with Scout.

 ## Locations Dataset Format